EFFECTIVE DATE: May 05, 2022

 Fair Information Practices:

-- The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
-Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.
+- The Fair Information Practices Principles form the backbone of privacy law in the United States.
+The concepts they include have played a significant role in developing data protection laws around the globe.
+Understanding the Fair Information Practice Principles and how they should be implemented is critical to complying with the various privacy laws that protect personal information.

-- In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur
+- To align with Fair Information Practices, we will take the following responsive action should a data breach occur.

 CAN SPAM Act